eziogodoy/Code-Quiz/README.md

 ## Files
 contains an index.html file with the structure of my app, a quiz.css giving the styling to my app and we have a quiz.js giving the functionality that it needs.

+This is the link of the page: https://eziogodoy.github.io/Code-Quiz/